cascadiabooking/raniesantos.github.io/_drafts/note.md

 #### simple
 - try to remove useless wrapper div without breaking history script
 - remove alerts when submit button is clicked
-- log errors from validator if required options not provided
 - improve og image

 #### other